 When I shared the Special Turkey Breast crockpot recipe the other day, I mentioned I had an even easier recipe for a traditional turkey breast, Super Easy Turkey Breast.
 This one is also made in a slow cooker.

 The good news is that this recipe is so easy, so gluten free easily (gfe), that you won’t even believe it (and, perhaps, will thank me profusely once you make it).
 The bad news is that I don’t have a photo for you … until Thanksgiving.

 I’ve been making this turkey breast since I first hosted Thanksgiving several years ago to give my mother a break.
 I had no intentions of roasting a whole turkey because I knew most of it would not get eaten.
 So I looked online for a suitable recipe.
 When I found the following recipe with two ingredients (the turkey breast plus one more), I was very skeptical to say the least.
 But, when I made it, I was so pleased and everyone raved over it.
 Now it’s my standard turkey breast recipe.
 (Members of my support group have also happily added it to their holiday cooking repertoire.)
-I’ll be making both this Traditional Turkey Breast and the Special Turkey Breast on Thanksgiving.
+I’ll be making both this Super Easy Traditional Turkey Breast and the Special Turkey Breast on Thanksgiving.

 - One turkey breast, any size (just be sure it fits in your slow cooker)